Origins of LZ-129 Hindenburg

 When boxer Max Schmeling defeated black American boxer Joe Louis, the Nazi government arranged for Schmeling to return to Germany on Hindenburg.

-Schmeling’s victory in the boxing ring had made him a national hero; Propaganda Minister Joseph Goebbels wanted to maximize publicity for Schmeling’s homecoming, and to associate the victorious boxer with this symbol of technological achievement, to demonstrate German supremacy in all fields from sport to aviation.
+Schmeling’s victory in the boxing ring had made him a national hero, and Propaganda Minister Joseph Goebbels wanted to maximize publicity for Schmeling’s homecoming; to associate the victorious boxer with this symbol of technological achievement, and demonstrate German supremacy in all fields from sport to aviation, the government had Schmeling cancel his reservation on an ocean liner and return to Germany aboard Hindenburg instead.

 Hindenburg was completed with the financial support of the Nazi government, and the ship’s first flight took place on March 4, 1936, lasting 3 hours and 6 minutes.
 Over the next two weeks the ship made several additional test flights, performing well in all ways, and on March 23, 1936 Hindenburg carried passengers for the first time when she took approximately 80 reporters on the short flight from Friedrichshafen to Lowenthal.